gio-mendo/3D_printing_designs/README.md

 # 3D_printing_designs

+#
-This are some of my 3D printing designs for school or just for fun
+These are some of my 3D printing designs for school or just for fun

+#